IBM 305 RAMAC: In popular culture

 RAMAC Park in the Santa Teresa neighborhood of San Jose, California is named after the IBM 305 RAMAC.
 The RAMAC was designed in the San Jose Research Laboratory at 99 Notre Dame Street in Downtown San Jose.
 IBM then moved their San Jose campus from 99 Notre Dame Street to the new IBM Cottle Road Campus, which stood on the present-day RAMAC Park land.
-The former employee lounge and cafeteria is still standing today adjacent to the park, although abandoned and neglected.
+As of 2026, the former employee lounge and cafeteria is still standing adjacent to the park, although abandoned and neglected.